spiccinini/lime-packages/TESTING.md

 * testing shell environment -> `tools/dockertestshell`
 * running the tests -> `./run_tests` script

+## Debugging

+Step by step debugging can be perfomed using ZeroBrane Studio IDE following this guide: https://studio.zerobrane.com/doc-remote-debugging
+All the dependencies are already installed in the docker testing image.

 ### Testing shell environment

 To provide an easy way to develop or test things within the docker image there is a tool that opens a bash shell inside the docker image that has some features that allows easy development: